Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Centralized Relay Selection Algorithm

-\begin{theorem} Each answer to the $k$-cardinality assignment problem corresponds to the answer to the transformed standard assignment problem and vice versa. \end{theorem}
+\begin{theorem} Each optimal solution for the $k$-cardinality assignment problem corresponds to an optimal solution for the transformed standard assignment problem and vice versa. \end{theorem}

-\textbf{Proof}: We consider the set of optimal solutions of the problem (\ref{eq:maxE}) is equal to $S$ and the set of optimal solutions of the problem (\ref{eq:Constant_nA_maxE}) is equal to $S^*$.
+\textbf{Proof}: We denote the set of optimal solutions of equation (\ref{eq:maxE}) as $S$ and the set of optimal solutions of equation (\ref{eq:Constant_nA_maxE}) as $S^*$.
 Each solution has up to $m+n-k$ edges.
-According to Lemma \ref{le:nAEq}, $n_A^*$ is a constant number and is equal to $(n-k)+(m-k)$.
+According to Lemma \ref{le:nAEq}, the number of $A_{value}$-weighted edges is equal to $n_{A_{s}}^{*} = (n-k)+(m-k)$ in optimal solutions.
 Hence, the number of edges other than $A_{value}$-weighted edges is equal to $k$.
 Therefore,

 \begin{itemize}